 Low VOC House Paints

 While there are no official standards governing VOCs in non-industrial settings, paints marketed as low VOC should contain fewer than 50 grams per liter of VOCs per the EPA's guidelines.
 Levels vary by paint manufacturer, which means that you will still notice a little of that new paint smell until it dries.
 However, once the smell goes away, the VOCs can still off-gas for a long time to come.

 Zero VOC House Paints

 Going zero-VOC is more significant than you might imagine, even for small painting projects.
-For a room-sized painting job that uses three gallons of full VOC paint, you release 10 pounds of VOCs in the air.
+For a room-sized painting job that uses three gallons of full VOC paint, you can release up to 15 pounds pounds of VOCs into the air.

 The designation of "zero VOC" is a little misleading.
 Just like certain food products are labeled "fat-free" if they contain less than a gram, paints may be labeled zero VOC if they contain less than 5 grams per liter.
 Still, zero VOC paints are a very environmentally-conscious choice, and especially so for those who are sensitive to strong smells or have allergies.